Introduction

 Temporary shade can make a big difference for newly planted seedlings.

-You do not need to shade them for weeks.
-Often, a few days of protection is enough while the roots start moving into the surrounding soil.
+You do not need to shade them for long.
+Often, a few days is enough while the roots start moving into the surrounding soil.
 The aim is to reduce shock, not block out all the light.

 Useful shade options include: